Health Savings Account (HSA)

 Each HDHP provides full-time benefits eligible employees with the same HSA contribution from the College ($1,000 for Employee Only coverage; $2,000 if you enroll one or more dependents); half of this contribution is made in January, and the balance is deposited in July.

 The IRS establishes annual contribution limits.
-The maximum amount that can be contributed to your HSA in 2021 is $3,600 for employee only coverage and $7,200 for all other coverage tiers (special rules apply if you cover a non-tax dependent).
+The maximum amount that can be contributed to your HSA in 2024 is $4,150 for employee only HDHP coverage and $8,300 for all other HDHP coverage tiers (special rules apply if you cover a non-tax dependent).
 These maximum amounts include the above HSA contribution the College makes on your behalf.
 If you are age 55 or over, you can also make an annual “catch-up” contribution of up to $1,000.

 You will never forfeit money you have deposited, as unused funds remain in your account and roll over year after year.
 If you ever leave Swarthmore College, or disenroll from a Swarthmore HDHP, you will keep your account and any funds that remain.